-During the year, Directors' fees, annual salary review, allocation of annual discretionary bonus, performance review of Senior Management and key personnel, training and development programmes attended by Directors, Chief Executive and Alternate Chief Executives, annual assessment of the Board, Board Committees and individual Directors, annual review of the Remuneration Policy and system in compliance with the Remuneration Guideline of the HKMA, and assessment of independence of INEDs as well as the review of various policies/manuals related to Directors and the corporate governance structure of the Company were reviewed and noted.
-In addition, proposed changes to the composition of the Board and Board Committees were reviewed and recommended to the Board following the re-designation of Mr. Lai Wan from INED to Non-Executive Director on 8 June 2021.
-It also proposed appointment of Mr. Lim Chao Li as a new INED to the Board.
+During the year, Directors' fees, annual salary review, allocation of annual discretionary bonus, succession plan and salary structure of the Company, performance review of Senior Management and key personnel, training and development programmes attended by Directors, Chief Executive and Alternate Chief Executives, annual assessment of the Board, Board Committees and individual Directors, annual review of terms of reference of the Nomination and Remuneration Committee, annual review of the Remuneration Policy and system in compliance with the Remuneration Guideline of the HKMA, and assessment of independence of INEDs and time commitment of retiring directors who were eligible for re-election as well as the review of various policies/manuals related to Directors and the corporate governance structure of the Company were reviewed and noted via meeting or written resolutions by the Nomination and Remuneration Committee.
+In addition, proposed changes to the composition of the Board and Board Committees were reviewed and recommended to the Board following the re-designation of Mr. Tang Wing Chew from INED to Non-Executive Director on 15 August 2022.
+It also proposed appointment of Ms. Cheah Kim Ling as a new INED to the Board.